Cybersecurity Basics: Are They Enough for Current Threats?

 Security standards are not useless.
 They help organizations in addressing many possible vulnerabilities and new threats.
 However, these standards are unlikely to match the most recent technical threats.
 They are not updated as swiftly as cybercriminals evolve their adversarial tactics and techniques.
 It takes time for standards-creating bodies to introduce updates that reflect the rapid changes in the threat landscape.

-Even though security guidelines are comprehensive, it is still possible for bad actors to exploit weaknesses that are bolstered by the lack of coordination among the different units of an organization.
+Even though security guidelines are comprehensive, bad actors can still exploit weaknesses bolstered by a lack of coordination among an organization’s different units.
 Companies can employ state-of-the-art security software or cloud-based platforms, for instance.

 Still, they could not adequately plug the holes exploited by social engineering attacks without an inter-organization cybersecurity strategy that involves sharing knowledge and an openness to implementing changes in policies, protocols, and processes to close down security loopholes.